nlhkabu/nlhkabu.github.io/_projects/connect.md

 -   |
     ##The Solution

-    Connect is a web application developed in Django and designed to be a friendly, accessible space.
+    Connect is a web application developed in Django and designed to be a friendly, accessible space for members to meet.
 Each member has:

     * A public profile displaying a biography, professional links, a list of relevant skills
     * The ability to nominate how they prefer to interact with other members (for example, by selecting 'mentor')